yodkwtf/java-development-course/06-arrays/readme.md

 #### `Arrays.toString()`

-It is used to convert arrays into string format
+- Used to convert arrays into string format

 ```java
 import java.util.Arrays;